monpeco/HKUx-HKU_08x/module1-What-is-FinTech/module1.md

 #### Module 1 What is FinTech?  > 1.7 Emerging Economics: Opportunities and Challenges  > Video 1.7 Emerging Economics: Opportunities and Challenges

+### Emerging Economics: Opportunities and Challenges

+The developing countries and emerging markets have perhaps greater opportunities.

+If we think in the story of Africa, Impesa in Kenya, the impact of mobile financial services through old-style mobile phones has been very significant.
+But there is a big limitation in these telephones compared with what we can do with a modern smartphone.

+The computing power that we can hold in our hands today is unprecedented from the standpoint of finance, and the transformation which is already taking place in Asia is amazing.
+Mainly, because of 2 significant features:

+1. High penetration rates, high ownership rates of smartphones
+2. The availability of broadband Internet access.

+The combination of smartphones with broadband Internet access combines with a feature of many emarging markets around the world, which if often inefficient traditional banking and financial systems.
+This combination allows to leapfrog hundred of years of developments which took place in western markets in a short period of a few years.

+Perhaps the best example is the major internet and e-commerce firms in China, firms like Alibaba, Tencent, Baidu, or even traditional financial institutions like Ping An, the numbers of customers using their financial services are absolutely staggering.

+In India, we will see a variety of technological infrastructure design elements to support expansion of finance to literate hundreds of millions of people who did not previously have access to financial services.

+At the same time, these tremendous changes and opportunities also bring with them new risks.

+An idea that things can move faster that we've ever seen before, and if we look at the things that have changed in FinTech, it is the combination of new entrants, startups and technology companies, with the speed of change that is driving so much of the opportunities and the transformations.

+But this combination of new entrants and speed of technology allos something else to happen as well, and that is for risks to grow ever more rapidly.

+In an example, a new banking startup launched by a technology company can acquire in a weekend the amount that would have taken decades in a traditional developed market for a financial institution to achieve.

+This is the risk that we call **Moving from to too small to care, to too big to fail** and it can now occur in record time.

+---

+####  Module 1 What is FinTech?  > 1.7 Emerging Economics: Opportunities and Challenges >  Quick Check 1.7

+Why are emerging economies leapfroging the development of FinTech compared to more developed markets?
+* (A) Inefficient traditional financial systems combined with high mobile / smart phone penetration rates.
+* (B) Better regulation.
+* (C) Climate change.

+---

+#### Module 1 What is FinTech?  > 1.8 From Too-Small-To-Care to Too-Big-To-Fail  > Video 1.8 From Too-Small-To-Care to Too-Big-To-Fail